-It is important that you register for the course as soon as registration opens.
-This will give you access to our course page in Canvas, which will be our main channel for communication.
-This is where you will find material about our course such as the timetable, instructions, assignments, etc. This is also where the different instructors will post general announcements concerning the course and the individual sessions.
+It is important that you register for the course in Ladok as soon as registration opens.
+This will give you access to our course page in Canvas two weeks before the course starts.
+Canvas will be our main channel for communication, and this is where you will find material about our course such as the timetable, instructions, assignments, etc. This is also where the different instructors will post general announcements concerning the course and the individual sessions.
 Your instructors will use the email client to send individual messages when necessary.
 Therefore, check the Canvas page and your email regularly.

 Registration for exams, including re-takes, is mandatory.
 You can register for exams via Ladok.
 You need to register at least ten days before the exam date.
 If you didn't register in time, you can not take your exam.
 No exceptions are made from this rule, we do not accept registrations when the deadline is passed.

 If you are a distance study student and want to take your exam off-campus, you need to apply to do so at least three weeks prior to the exam date.

 You need to apply for accommodation yourself.
 Please remember to do it in good time before your arrival.
 The University of Gävle does not provide any student accommodation.